Las Vegas wrongful death attorneys

 If one of these types of incidents leads to the death of someone you care for, you likely have questions.
 Feel free to contact us with your questions and one of our attorneys will sit down with you to fully discuss your claim and what comes next.

-Who Can Make a Claim for Wrongful Death in Las Vegas?
+Who Can Make a Claim

 Under Nevada law, the types of compensation that can be recovered by the family of the victim and by the estate of the victim are different.
 The family of the victim that can make a claim, usually the spouse and the surviving children, can recover compensation for specific types of damages that are listed by the applicable Nevada law.
 They are: